aloisleclet/aloisleclet/README.md

 I am ALOÏS LECLET, developer fullstack.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on how to link dance and tech
 - 🌱 I’m currently learning gatsby, flutter/dart
 - 👯 I’m looking to collaborate on freelance projects